Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 • The fastest sailing option: Balos and Gramvousa Private Cruise

-Departing from Kissamos Port, you will first visit Balos Lagoon (arriving early allows to avoid encountering hundreds of tourists from other cruises and then to the historic Gramvousa Island.
+Departing from Kissamos Port, you will first visit Balos Lagoon (arriving early allows you to avoid encountering hundreds of tourists from other cruises) and then go to the historic Gramvousa Island.
 The skipper will take you on an adventurous or relaxed ride (according to your preferences) and provide drinks and snacks on the way.

 • The popular daily cruise: Boat Cruise to Balos Lagoon & Gramvousa

-Full-day boat cruise from the Kissamos Port to visit Venetian Castle on Gramvousa Island and then swim in the clear waters of Balos Lagoon.
+A full-day boat cruise from the Kissamos Port will visit Venetian Castle on Gramvousa Island and then swim in the clear waters of Balos Lagoon.

 • Road safari: Balos Lagoon & Falasarna Private 4WD Road Trip

 Private road trip with a local guide.
-Get picked up from your accommodation in the Chania area, visit the peninsula of Gramvousa.
-Drive on the coastal dirt road and then enjoy Falasarna beach.
+Get picked up from your accommodation in the Chania area and visit the peninsula of Gramvousa.
+Drive on the coastal dirt road and then enjoy Falasarna Beach.

 • Balos path adventure: Balos-Gramvousa Path Adventure Hike

-If you enjoy walking, this is the best way to enjoy the nature in Crete.
-Go hiking along an old path that conects Balos Lagoon to the Gramvousa Peninsula, hke and swim and enjoy the company of an expert local guide.
+If you enjoy walking, this is the best way to enjoy nature in Crete.
+Go hiking along an old path that connects Balos Lagoon to the Gramvousa Peninsula, hike and swim, and enjoy the company of an expert local guide.

 Hiking to Balos